pbeata/heat-eqn-amr/README.md

 # heat-eqn-amr
-attempt to upgrade heat equation 3 example from AMReX into an AMR application
+The goal is to upgrade the "heat equation #3" example from AMReX into an AMR application.
+Note that this application requires AMReX source code to run.